 If you have any questions about eligible public policy internships, please contact Elaine McBeth (firstname.lastname@example.org; 221-2386).

 Federal law requires payment of interns unless the internship satisfies criteria outlined by the U.S. Department of Labor.
 W&M cannot determine whether any internship satisfies the Department of Labor criteria.
 To help ensure that W&M students are provided with beneficial internships, W&M requires all employers participating in the program to certify that they have reviewed and will abide by the Department of Labor criteria established in the FLSA.
-Employers must submit an online verification form regarding the Fair Labor and Standards Act.
+Employers must submit an online verification form regarding the Fair Labor and Standards Act prior to receiving any financial award.